-Apple’s released an iOS 13.2.2 update for the iPhone XR and the company’s point upgrade could help, or hurt, your device’s performance.
+Apple’s pushed an iOS 13.3 update to the iPhone XR and the company’s milestone upgrade could help, or hurt, your device’s performance.

-The latest release for the iPhone XR is a small upgrade with a collection of bug fixes on board.
-Given what’s on board, most iPhone XR users should install iOS 13.2.2 today or at some point in the near future.
+The latest release for the iPhone XR is a sizable upgrade with a collection of new features, enhancements, and bug fixes on board.
+Given what’s on board, most iPhone XR users should install iOS 13.3 today or at some point in the near future.

-That means some of you might want to hang around on iOS 13.2, or whatever you’re currently running, for a little while longer.
+That means some of you might want to hang around on iOS 13.2.3, or whatever your device is currently running, for a little while longer.

-If you decide to install iOS 13.2.2 on your iPhone XR, you’ll see a pretty small download if your device is currently running Apple’s iOS 13.2 update.
+If you do decide to install iOS 13.3 on your iPhone XR, you’ll see a pretty sizable download if your device is currently running iOS 13.2.3.

-If you’re running an older version of iOS 13 or if you’re still on iOS 12, your download and change log will be much larger.
-That’s because the changes from the updates you skipped are baked into your version of iOS 13.2.2.
+If you’re running an older version of iOS 13 or if for some reason you’re still on iOS 12, your download and change log will be larger.
+That’s because the changes from the updates you skipped are baked into your version of iOS 13.3.

-We've been using the iOS 13.2.2 update on the iPhone XR for several days and the software is holding up pretty well as we push away from the release date.
+We've been using the iOS 13.3 update on the iPhone XR for several weeks now and the software is still holding up as we push into 2020.

-While we've noticed a bit of UI lag on the iPhone X, we can't say the same for the iPhone XR. iOS 13.2.2 is running smoothly right now.
+While we've noticed a bit of UI lag on the iPhone X, we can't say the same for the iPhone XR. iOS 13.3 is running smoothly on it right now.

 Transitions and animations are crisp and we haven't seen any slowdown in problem areas like Control Center, the keyboard, and Notification Center.

 We haven't noticed any abnormal battery drain during our time with the software.
-Battery life is still strong a year after the phone's release.
+Battery life is still extremely strong.